-There are 100 or so cannabinoids with CBD and THC being the main 2 studied right now.
+There are 100 or so cannabinoids, with CBD and THC being the primary two studied right now.
 CBD is typically from the Cannabis Sativa plant and can also come from Indica varieties.

 Ok, so it's pretty clear that CBD is good for the brain and body.

 Yes.
 In 2018, the Agriculture Improvement Act of 2018 (aka the Farm Bill) legalized hemp and further reads:

 "The term `hemp' means the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis."

 There you have it.
 CBD is legal, with 0.3% of THC or less.

 CBD that comes from the marijuana plant remains illegal and is a Schedule I substance under the Controlled Substances Act